 Georgia Department of Community Health, Nursing Home Program: The program regulates nursing homes in the state of Georgia.2 Peachtree Street NW

 Georgia Rules and Regulations for Nursing Homes: Chapter 111-8-56 contains all regulations by which that nursing homes in Georgia must abide.

-Emanuel Balams is an Atlanta nursing home abuse and neglect lawyer who represents those who have suffered due to poor or malicious treatment by nursing home staff.
+ReShea Balams is an Atlanta nursing home abuse and neglect lawyer who represents those who have suffered due to poor or malicious treatment by nursing home staff.
 If you suspect your loved one has been the victim of abuse or neglect, your first step should be to seek knowledgeable legal representation.
-Call Balams Law Group today at (404) 445-2005 to set up a free consultation to discuss the facts of your case.
+Call The Balams Firm today at (404) 445-2005 to set up a free consultation to discuss the facts of your case.

-Balams Law Group represents clients throughout Fulton, DeKalb, Gwinnett, Cobb and Clayton Counties.
+The Balams Firm represents clients throughout Fulton, DeKalb, Gwinnett, Cobb and Clayton Counties.